 We’re entering the golden age of mobile technology, where all paper processes are slowly but surely being replaced with their own app.
 The problem for the rail industry is that there isn’t a one-size-fits-all solution for businesses in the supply chain, because every business looks so different.

 Off-the-shelf solutions rarely offer the functionality and customisation options needed to produce very specific forms, processes and reports.
 On the flip side, building native apps can be costly and time-consuming when you take into account the cost of hiring a developer, the cost of development, and the testing, release, and update process.

 The ideal solution sits somewhere in the middle; a platform with off-the-shelf options to get you started, but with all the customisation options to make the app your own, adhere to your processes and integrate with your existing systems.

-Many rail supply chain companies have reached out to Nutshell Apps to help digitise their processes in line with P4D.
+Many rail supply chain companies have reached out to Nutshell Apps to help digitise their Network Rail-standard processes, such as safety reporting in Standard 019, and COVID reporting as part of the recent 009 Standard.
 Nutshell’s no-code app builder makes it simple for even those without a technical background to start building, testing, and publishing apps at a fraction of the time and cost of traditional app development.

 We also worked on a track-side close call reporting app for Siemens, helping them to build and launch four health and safety apps for their rail services team – Close Call Reporting, Close Call Approvals, Site Reporting, and Site Diary.

-Through its Planning4Delivery, network rail is aiming to improve understanding of safety procedures and improve the planning and delivery process through mobile technology.
+Through Planning4Delivery, Network Rail is aiming to improve understanding of safety procedures and improve the planning and delivery process through mobile technology.

-We’ve put together a special report on how mobile technology will help you digitise in line with P4D.
+We’ve put together a special report on how mobile technology can help you meet your digitisation goals.